ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/maintenance/upstream-pulls.rst

 Automation overview
 -------------------

-The automation runs at the start of each business day, and attempts to open a:q
+The automation runs at the start of each business day, and attempts to open a pull request.
+A few important things to note that the automation will -

+* always open the pull request even if there are conflicts compared to the upstream.
+* open a GitHub issue if the periodic Github Action fails.
+* leave conflict markers in the files that have a conflict with the upstream and will leave it to the developer/author to push conflict-resolving commit(s).
+* try to fix some common failures automatically.

 Manual intervention when the automation fails
 ---------------------------------------------